skellis46/finger-pointing-moon/project-partners, impact and engagement and project-team.md

 - San Francisco space? -- contacted Christian Burns 20200916
 - CDS
 - contacted Debbie Williams about Choreomundus contacts: 20200917; 20201014

-# project team

-## advisory board (possible)

-Efrosini Protopapa, Lee Miller, Sarah Whatley, Ken Friedman, Michael Biggs, Charlotte Waelde, Carol Brown, Robin Nelson, Adrian Heathfield, Maria Delgado, Chris Smith (UKRI), someone from Universities UK?, someone from PRAG?.

-EP
-MD
-CW
-RN

-## project team

-- RA
-- PI
-- project partners
-- expert input (from Amy: and it is in minute amounts (this is a fellowship after all) AHRC will not be too rattled; and more important that you can clearly justify the necessary need.
-They are not going to be ‘employed’ but rather can only be ‘helicoptored’ in and out swiftly for brief moments.) -- Bob Whalley
-- expert input

-subject: dance improvisation research project

-Dear

-My name is Simon Ellis and I'm a dance artist and researcher based at the Centre for Dance Research, Coventry University.
-My work explores the nature of improvisation in dance, and experimental methods of documenting ephemeral artistic practices and experiences.

-This email is about a research project and funding bid – called Finger Pointing Moon - that is designed to explore what we can know and say about the practice of dancing.

-I've long being interested in your work on the nature of expertise, and the way it includes people and is able to find audiences outside of disciplinary boundaries.

-Would you be interested in being involved in the studio-based 'fieldwork' of the Finger Pointing Moon as a outside observer?
-Your role would be to provide 'expert input' on what you are seeing and noticing as you watch two people wrestle with the flow-like state of 'being present'.

-Thank you for your time and I look forward to hearing from you soon.

-Yours sincerely.